• Newsletters

 How to treat Birkenstocks

-Spraying your sandals—including the footbed—with a moisture-repellent spray will help prevent water damage and stop sweat from absorbing into the leather, trapping in odors.
+Spraying your sandals—including the footbed—with a moisture-repellent spray will help prevent water damage and stop sweat from absorbing into the leather, trapping in odours.
 You can also seal the cork sole with a cork sealer to make it waterproof.

 “People often want to be proactive, but they kind of go overboard,” warns Agolli.
 This can cause the material to crack and look dirty.
+“Treat your sandals like you would treat your skin—you don't want to over-moisturize, but you also don’t want to let it go dry.”

 What to do when Birkenstocks get wet

 Let damp sandals dry out completely after every single wear.
 “Otherwise, the shoe never has time to breathe,” says Agolli.
-The accumulation of sweat and rain water can lead to odors and a dirty footbed.
+The accumulation of sweat and rain water can lead to odours and a dirty footbed.

 How to store Birkenstocks